jishi/node-sonos-http-api/README.md

 For Apple music there are a number of options:

-You can find an Apple Music song and album IDs via the [iTunes Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/) and have it play in the queue.
+You can find Apple Music song and album IDs via the [iTunes Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/) and have it play in the queue.